Analyzing Differentiable Fuzzy Logic Operators

-\end{deff} A consequence of contrapositive differentiable symmetry is that if $c=1-a$, then the derivatives are equal since $\dmp(a, c)=\dmt(1 - c, 1-a) = \dmt(1 -(1 - a), c) = \dmt(a, c)$.
-This could be seen as the `distrust' option in which it increases the consequent and negated antecedent equally.
+\end{deff} A consequence of contrapositive differentiable symmetry is that if $c=1-a$, then derivatives with respect to the antecedent and consequent are each other's negation since $\dmp{a}{c}=\dmtp{1 - c}{1-a} = \dmtp{1 -(1 - a)}{c} = \dmt{a}{c}$.
+This could be seen as the `distrust' option which increases the consequent and negated antecedent equally.